kimono-koans/httm/README.md

 On FreeBSD, after a fresh minimal install, the interactive modes may not render properly, see the linked [issue](https://github.com/kimono-koans/httm/issues/20) for the fix.

 On some Linux distributions, which include old versions of `libc`, `cargo` may require building with `musl` instead, see the linked [issue](https://github.com/kimono-koans/httm/issues/17).

+## Where do snapshots (your own) come from?

+If you'd like to read more about how I create snapshots my own snapshots, you might try my [A Somewhat Opinionated Guide to Effective ZFS Snapshots](https://kimono-koans.github.io/opinionated-guide/).

 ## Example Usage